simplyYan/simplyYan/README.md

 📚 Expert in Go, Python, Rust, HTML, CSS, JavaScript & Arduino (C++).

-🏆 Creator of famous projects as LAGRA, W7DTH, Cobalf and GalaktaGlare.
+🏆 Creator of famous projects as LAGRA, W7DTH, leatherfacee.js and GalaktaGlare.

 🎩 I have already contributed to giant projects like [GoInk](https://github.com/fuxiaohei/GoInk), and others.